uktrade/directory-components/README.md

 Without doing this the 500 and 400 pages would not receive context data provided by context processors

-## Auto update services dependency

-To automatically update the dependences of services that use this library call the following command:

-    $ make update

 ## Settings janitor

 Management commands are provided to assist in the maintenance of settings.
 Install by `pip install directory-components[janitor]` and then add the following to `settings.py`:

     if some_predicate_is_met:  # feature flagged so it's not used in prod INSTALLED_APPS.append('directory_components.janitor')

 ### Diff environments